U.S. may increase tariffs after WTO rejects EU claims over Airbus

 It was the latest salvo in a record transatlantic trade dispute involving mutual claims of illegal aircraft subsidies, which comes to a head at a time of rising global trade tensions and has grabbed the attention of financial markets this year.

 The United States was in October awarded the right to impose tariffs on $7.5 billion of annual EU imports in its case against Airbus.
-It went ahead with partial tariffs on most Airbus jets and products from cheese to olives and single-malt whisky.
+It placed partial tariffs on most Airbus jets and products from cheese to olives and single-malt whisky.

-A decision on retaliation rights for the EU in a parallel case on aid for Boeing (BA.N) is due next year.
+A decision on retaliation rights for the EU in a parallel case on aid for Boeing is due next year.

 Officials on both sides have expressed support for a negotiated settlement, while accusing the other of failing to take the prospect of a negotiated solution seriously.